alombi/idetector-cl/README.md

 # iDetector
 iDetector uses the site of downdetector.com for checking the availability of sites, apps or services.

+Note: this project is the predecessor of [idetector-app](https://www.github.com/alombi/idetector-app), which has the same purposes but is built with different technologies so it has a graphical UI.
+If you are here you may want to check it out.

 iDetector is available for iOS, iPadOS and deskotp.